twinkletwinklelittlestar70/twinkletwinklelittlestar70.github.io/source/_posts/ml-stylegnn.md

 So here I am!

-## The github project
+## Choose open sourced project

-My plan is to run a StyleGAN model to generate some fake faces and I find this owsome [github repo](https://github.com/NVlabs/stylegan).
+My plan is to run a StyleGAN model to generate some fake faces and I find an owsome [github repo](https://github.com/NVlabs/stylegan) repo on github open sourced by NVLabs.
 According to the demo code, this model can automatically generate a fake face without any other user data, which perfectly meets my needs.
 Not to mention that it has perfect paper support and simple API calls.
 After comparing several projects, I think this is the model I am looking for.

 Since I don't have relevant hardware facilities locally (the GPU and CUDA), I planned to run the model on colab, which did not seem difficult.
 However, I ran into some problems.